-EDITOR Default editor to use in -e (sudoedit) mode if neither SUDO_EDITOR nor VISUAL is set.
-MAIL Set to the mail spool of the target user when the -i option is specified or when env_reset is enabled in sudoers (unless MAIL is present in the env_keep list).
-HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers , when always_set_home is enabled in sudoers , or when env_reset is enabled in sudoers and HOME is not present in the env_keep list.
-LOGNAME Set to the login name of the target user when the -i option is specified, when the set_logname option is enabled in sudoers or when the env_reset option is enabled in sudoers (unless LOGNAME is present in the env_keep list). РАТН May be overridden by the security policy.
-SHELL Used to determine shell to run with -s option.
-SUDO_ASKPASS
+EDITOR Default editor to use in -e (sudoedit) mode if neither SUDO\EDITOR nor VISUAL is set.

+MAIL Set to the mail spool of the target user when the -i option is specified or when env\reset is enabled in sudoers (unless MAIL is present in the env\keep list).

+HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set\home is set in sudoers, when always\set\home is enabled in sudoers, or when env\reset is enabled in sudoers and set\logname option is enabled in sudoers or when the env\reset option is enabled in sudoers (unless LOGNAME is present in the env\keep list).